nus-cs2030/1718-s2/docs/lec04.md

 Note Line 2 specify that this method might throw `FileNotFoundException`.

 A checked exception must be either caught or thrown to calling function, except `main`, which has no calling function to throw to.
-If the main() does not catch an checked exception, the running program exits, and the exception is revealed to the user -- this is generally considered as bad programming.
+If `main` does not catch a checked exception, the program exits, and the exception is revealed to the user -- this is generally considered a bad programming practice.

 The two other exceptions from the examples above `InputMismatchException` and `NoSuchElementException` are subclasses of `RuntimeException`, and therefore are unchecked.

 ### Generating Exception

-The Circle constructor in Lab 1 requires the distance $d$ between two input points to be $0 < d \le 2r$.
+The Circle constructor in Lab 0 requires the distance $d$ between two input points to be $0 < d \le 2r$.
 If the condition is violated, you are asked to return an invalid circle.
-Another way is to throw an unchecked exception `IllegalArgumentException` if one of the above two conditions is met.
+A better way is to throw an unchecked exception `IllegalArgumentException` if one of the above two conditions is met.

 ```Java
 public Circle(Point p, Point q, double r, boolean centerOnLeft) {